etlbox/etlbox.website/doks_v0.5/content/en/recipes/other/async-execution.md

 The buffer size could be adjusted (`Settings.MaxBufferSize = 5000`) if you want to work with larger amounts of data - please also adjust the number of generated records in the `for` loop.

+### Code on Github

+The entire code for this example, along with additional resources and documentation, {{< link-ext text="is available on GitHub for further exploration and contribution" url="https://github.com/etlbox/etlbox.demo/tree/main/AsyncExecution" >}}.